Skip to content

 Phang Nga by Sea Canoe by John Gray

-Much better than the classic tours is the surreal Hong by Starlight kayak exploration with the famous John Gray Sea Canoe.
-The kayaks silently glide in narrow passages, with just the sounds of birds and cicadas over the soft noise of the paddlers.
-The guides are knowledgeable and respectful of their surroundings and truly take you into a magical landscape out of this world.
+Much better than the classic tours is the surreal Hong by Starlight kayak exploration with the famous John Gray Sea Canoe, our favourite day trip near Phuket.
+The kayaks silently glide in narrow passages and we enjoyed the sounds of birds and cicadas over the soft noise of the paddlers.
+The guides are knowledgeable and respectful of their surroundings and truly take us into a magical landscape out of this world.
 Read more

 Private cruises